s-chadalavada/plodi/README.md

 ## Results & Impact {#results}

-When using our champion XGBoost model and looking at the most suspicious loans, our model has very strong performance with the top 5-16% of loans getting correctly classified at rates of 98-89% respectively.
+When using our champion XGBoost model and looking at the most suspicious loans, where we rank loans by top ***n*** and run statistics, our model has very strong performance with the top 5-16% of loans getting correctly classified at rates of 98-89% respectively.
 Given the scale of the PPP loan program and resourcing constraints, machine learning could guide expert review by providing a ranking.

 ![alt-text-4](assets/images/TopN.png)